Tiny Music... Songs from the Vatican Gift Shop: Recording

+Despite the tension, the band rediscovered the joy of recording together during the sessions.
+Kretz said he was "really blown away" after reading Weiland's lyrics.
+He admitted that the band had initially worried the material might be self-indulgent, but instead found it inspiring, adding that he wished Weiland would assemble a book of poems.
+Dean DeLeo told MTV that when the band wrote a song and gave it to Weiland, "what he puts on it is just satisfying and puts it to another level".
+Looking back on that period, Dean DeLeo reflected on the experience of working with Weiland: "To be affiliated with somebody of that musical magnitude and to be so fulfilled by it, and to watch this person just go into this deep hole of demise was just fucking awful.
+It was just awful, man."

 Robert DeLeo noted that the home setting gave the band more freedom to explore musical directions without second-guessing.
 He had been deeply immersed in bossa nova at the time, and the openness of the environment encouraged him to bring that influence into the sessions.
+Dean DeLeo said the group believed the setting would help them "get back to basics" and reconnect with their blues background.
 However, the creative atmosphere did not entirely eliminate the strain within the group.
 Weiland's history of addiction loomed over the sessions, and the band remained aware of the instability that had previously disrupted their plans.
 Reflecting on the period, Robert DeLeo noted that while they had hoped to tour Purple extensively, they were only able to promote it for six months.
 That disappointment, paired with internal and external pressure to reestablish momentum, fueled much of the writing for the new record.

 Music and lyrics

 The album saw the band deviate from the grunge sound present on their first two records and incorporate a wider variety of different influences, including psychedelia, shoegaze, jangle pop and glam rock.
 Weiland opted for a higher, raspier tone for much of the album's material, as opposed to the deeper vocals present on Core and Purple.
 It also features a wider array of instrumentation, including organ, vibraphone, and trumpet.
 Stephen Thomas Erlewine of AllMusic stated in his review of the album that "Tiny Music illustrates that the band aren't content with resting on their laurels" and "STP have added a new array of sounds that lend depth to their immediately accessible hooks."
 Erlewine also wrote that the album "showcases the band at their most tuneful and creative."